-Round 1 of the UCI Cyclocross World Cup is on October 19th in the Netherlands.
+Round 1 of the UCI Cyclocross World Cup (this is an old post and the linked content no longer exists) is on October 19th in the Netherlands.
 The annual Cauberg Cyclorross Cup is the basis for this round of the World Cup in Valkenburg.
 The 2014-2015 ‘Cross World Cup is especially interesting for us Brits this year because the UK is actually hosting a round of it – in glamorous Milton Keynes no less!

-Round 1 of the British Cycling National Trophy Cyclocross Series takes place on October 12th at Shrewsbury Sports Village.
+Round 1 of the British Cycling National Trophy Cyclocross Series (this is an old post and the linked content no longer exists) takes place on October 12th at Shrewsbury Sports Village.
 Cyclocross is having a boom time in the UK at the mo so the series this year should be full of bulging race numbers and high stakes racing.
 Get yourself down to one and watch the messy glory.

-Keeping with the off-road theme, the first weekend of this month (October 4-5th) also sees the fifth and final round of the PMBA Mountain Bike Enduro Series.
+Keeping with the off-road theme, the first weekend of this month (October 4-5th) also sees the fifth and final round of the PMBA Mountain Bike Enduro Series (this is an old post and the linked content no longer exists).
 Taking place over the hill from us in Bacup, Lancashire it’s a “timed stages” format race that takes in two locations over the course of the weekend – Lee Quarry and Cock Hill.
 There is a “mini” version of the event taking place on Sunday that just involves Lee Quarry.

-Another Lancastrian bike race is The Rake Hill Climb.
+Another Lancastrian bike race is The Rake Hill Climb (this is an old post and the linked content no longer exists).
 An infamous hill climb sufferfest where masochists sprint up a comically steep road in Ramsbottom.
 Held on October 12th this year.
 It’s a great race to watch (and heckle).